 Root for the Home Team

 There’s nothing that says summer in Denver like a day or night at Coors Field.
 Baseball is the classic American pastime.
 No matter if the Rockies are winning or losing (typically more of the later), a day at the ballpark is a day well spent.
-Grab a giant hot dog and a purple margarita and hightail it up to the newly remodeled rooftop party deck.
+Grab a giant hot dog and a Rocky-rita and hightail it up to the newly remodeled rooftop party deck.
 They also hold theme nights throughout the summer and fireworks for the 4th of July.
+Fun fact: the row of purple seats (row 20 of the upper deck) mark the elevation exactly one mile (5280 ft.) above sea level.

 Like It?
 Pin It!